rheinwerk-verlag/planning-poker/docs/user_docs/roles.rst

 Voter
 ------
 The majority of a session's participants are probably Voters.
-It's their job to discuss and evaluate the scope of story in order to estimate the amount of points it'll take up during a sprint.
+It's their job to discuss and evaluate the scope of a story in order to estimate the amount of points it'll take up during a sprint.

-To make an user a voter give them the :code:`Can vote for a story.` permission with the codename :code:`vote`
+To make a user a voter give them the :code:`Can vote for a story.` permission with the codename :code:`vote`

 Moderator
 ---------
-The moderator is responsible for administration the current session.
+The moderator is responsible for administrating the current session.
 They can skip/choose specific stories to match the flow of the session, reset the votes if the voters deadlocked themselves in a discussion over a draw, and choose the final points for a story.

-To make an user a moderator give them the :code:`Is able to moderate a planning_poker session.` permission with the codename :code:`moderate`
+To make a user a moderator give them the :code:`Is able to moderate a planning_poker session.` permission with the codename :code:`moderate`

 Voter + Moderator